Best macro lenses in 2026: find delight in the detail

 Are macro lenses good for portraits?

 Yes!
 As you'll see from this list, most macro lenses tend to be telephoto primes around the 80-110mm mark, and this is right in the sweet spot for portrait photography.
-A narrow focal length like this allows you to flatter a subject's facial features, and makes it easier to throw out the background.
-Also, many modern macro lenses are stabilised, which is handy when shooting handheld – something you're honestly more likely to do when capturing portraits than macro images, which are often tripod-bound.
+A narrow focal length like this allows you to flatter a subject's facial features and makes it easier to throw out the background.
+Also, many modern macro lenses are stabilized, which is handy when shooting handheld – something you're honestly more likely to do when capturing portraits than macro images, which are often tripod-bound.

 What is the different between a macro and a 'normal' lens?